adamant/adamant.language.reference/keyword-types.md

 **TODO:** need to determine how conversion to string works and how formatting works.

-String literals are created with double quotes `"Hello World!"`.
+String literals are created with double quotes `"Hello World"`.
 Expressions can be embedded in strings using curly braces, for example `"x = {x_variable}"`.
 This is referred to as interpolation.
-To avoid this, escape the left curly brace, for example `"Look Ma! \{ Braces! }"`.
+To avoid this, escape the left curly brace, for example `"Look Ma. \{ Braces }"`.

 ### Non-interpolated String Literals